wilcoxen-courses/e110-github/README.md

 ## Instructions

+### bio.md

 Please use VS Code or another text editor to revise the accompanying Markdown file `bio.md`.
 Please make the changes in the steps below.
 Don't do everything at once: part of the point is to see how successive revisions are logged and tracked.

 1. There are five broad questions in the file.
 The first is about where you're from.
-Please edit it and replace the placeholder string `TBD` with your home town.
+Please edit it and **make only one change**: replace the placeholder string `TBD` with your home town.

-1. Stage that change and then commit it to your local repository with a short log message.
-Please do this *before* going on to make the other changes below.
+1. **Stage** that change and then **commit** it to your local repository with a short log message.
+Please do this **before** going on to make the other changes below.

 1. Now go on to the remaining sections.
 In each case replace the letters `TBD` with a short answer to the question.
 The answers don't have to be long: a few words or a sentence or two are enough.

 1. Stage and commit that change with an appropriate log message.
-It's OK to do all the changes for questions 2-5 at once.
+It's OK to do all the changes for questions 2-4 at once.

+### done.md

-1. Now create a new file called `done.md` with three lines:
+Now create a new file called `done.md` with the contents described below.
+If you haven't used Markdown a lot, you might want to look at the `demo.md` file to see examples of some of the Markdown that will be needed.

-    1. A heading line consisting of a `#`, a space, and the word `Done`.
-That will create a level 1 Markdown heading.

-    2. A blank line.
-That separates the heading from the subsequent text.

-    3. A line with the date.

-    It's not a very interesting file but it's useful as practice in adding a new file to a repository and a quick introduction to Markdown.
+1. Start with a level 1 heading line that says `Done` (just the word, don't include the backquotes).

+1. Add some plain text (not a heading) that says `Here is a demonstration of some features of Markdown` (again, just the words: don't include the backquotes in the Readme file).

+1. Add a level 2 heading that says `Three Courses`.

+1. Add a *unnumbered* list consisting of any three Maxwell course numbers and titles (e.g., `PAI 789 Advanced Policy Analysis``).

+1. Add a level 2 heading that says `Some Animals`` and then add an *numbered* list of any three animals.

+1. Add a level 2 heading that says `Linking``.

+1. Find a picture of an animal in your list (maybe a pet if you have one) and save it in the repository.
+Then add line of plain text saying what it is and then add an inline link to the image after the heading.

+1. Add another line of plain text that says `The instructions for this assignment are here` where "here" is a link to this file, `readme.md`.

+1. Finally, another level 2 heading that says `Code` and follow it with a Python code block with two short lines of code: the first should be `message ="done"` and the second should be `print(message)`.

+1. Finally, make sure your file looks OK in the previewer.
+It should be formatted correctly, the image should be visible, the link should work, and the code should be in block.

-1. Commit `done.md` to the repository.
+1. Commit `done.md` and your animal image to the repository.

 ## Submitting